ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 Adding a FrSky FLVSS or MLVSS LiPo sensor to measure individual cell voltages
 -----------------------------------------------------------------------------

 While battery pack voltage is usually a good indicator of remaining flight time, **flight time is actually limited by the lowest cell voltage**.
-Once the voltage of a cell drops below a certain level, that cell’s voltage will continue to drop dramatically.
+Once the voltage of a cell drops below a certain level, that cell's voltage will continue to drop dramatically.
 This in turn causes the battery pack voltage to drop and may irreparably damage the battery pack.

 By using a FrSky FLVSS or MLVSS LiPo voltage sensor, the lowest cell voltage (which is not available on a ground station using radio telemetry) can be displayed on your transmitter.